precice/elastictube1d/README.md

 ## Setup

-An accurate descrption of the setup and the physics of the problem is described [here] (https://github.com/precice/precice/wiki/1D-elastic-tube:-Case-Description).
+An accurate descrption of the setup and the physics of the problem is described [here](https://github.com/precice/precice/wiki/1D-elastic-tube:-Case-Description).

 ## Available solvers